datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
-Welcome to the course, my name is Chamberlain Mbah, I am a data scientist.
+Welcome to this course, my name is Chamberlain Mbah, I am a data scientist.
 Lets get start.

 ---